Arnold-2019/Hire-Me-Coder/code/README.md

-## Code of project will be stored and backed up in this repository.
+## Codes of project will be stored and backed up in this repository.